 It’s no good trying to say what went wrong with him.

-Whether Syd was schizophrenic indeed or on the schizo spectrum or otherwise porous to effects of the psychoactive buffet of the day or once got hold of some diabolical drug in hippie drag or had a mood disorder with psychosis-mimicking features or was just a genius and fuck you if you can’t keep up, none of us know.
+By all appearances, Syd Barrett — original frontman of Pink Floyd — lost his mind.
+But whether he was schizophrenic as rumored or on the schizo spectrum or otherwise porous to effects of the psychoactive buffet of the day or once got hold of some diabolical drug in hippie drag or had a mood disorder with psychosis-mimicking features or was just a genius and fuck you if you can’t keep up, none of us know.

 Hell, I don’t know and it wasn’t so long ago I saw the guy in Starbucks.
 Though — and here’s an important caveat to that and future notes — we do know about me.